 The CHEQ: Information for Schools

 - The Childhood Experiences Questionnaire (CHEQ) was developed together with BC’s teachers, administrators and community stakeholders to gather information from parents about their children’s experiences prior to Kindergarten.
 Information is collected in the first weeks of school.

 - Knowing more about the experiences of children in your Kindergarten class can help you in planning for individual needs as well as inform classroom and school level planning.

-- The CHEQ was developed as a companion document to the Early Development Instrument (EDI), as a way of providing context to the information schools and communities receive about their children’s skills and competencies from the EDI.
+- The CHEQ was developed as a companion instrument to the Early Development Instrument (EDI), as a way of providing context to the information schools and communities receive about their children’s skills and competencies from the EDI.
 The information from these tools helps us better understand how to support families before children come to Kindergarten.

 The CHEQ is an innovative way to capture and report on children’s experiences in their early environments.
 Research has shown that a child’s early experiences affect their cognitive, social and emotional development and ultimately their long-term health and well-being.
 The questionnaire focuses on experiences in specific areas of development that are strongly linked to children’s health and well-being, education and social outcomes.
 The information from the CHEQ helps us understand how children are doing, so that teachers, school districts and communities can provide better support and services for families and their children.